Session 1 - Module A: Advanced Agent Patterns¶

 self.execution_history: List[Dict] = []

-The planning system breaks complex tasks into manageable, executable steps with clear dependencies:
+The planning system breaks complex data processing workflows into manageable, executable steps with clear dependencies and resource allocation:

 planning_prompt = f"""

-Break down this complex task into specific, executable steps:
+Break down this complex data processing task into specific, executable pipeline steps:

 For each step, provide:

-Format as a numbered list with dependencies noted.
+Format as a numbered list with dependencies and resource requirements noted.

 """